abhishekshelke2020/SQL__Coffee_Shop_Sales_Analysis/README.md

 Identify underperforming stores based on revenue per transaction

-Purpose
+# Purpose

-Practice SQL and Python (pandas) for real-world business analysis

-Explore coffee shop sales patterns and consumer behavior

-Create portfolio-ready projects for data analytics and business intelligence
+The goal of this project is to use coffee shop sales data to improve data analysis skills.
+By working through different levels of questions, I can apply SQL to uncover sales trends, customer preferences, and store performance.
+The idea is to treat the dataset like a real business case , finding insights that a coffee shop manager or owner might actually care about , while also building a project that showcases practical data analytics and business intelligence skills.